Ultherapy vs. Thermage: Which Non-Surgical Skin Tightening Laser Is Better?

 The procedures differ greatly in how quickly results become apparent.
 The final results of Ultherapy typically become apparent within 2-3 months of treatment while it can take up to 6 months for optimal Thermage results.

-It’s important for patients to understand that either Ultherapy or Thermage offers permanent results.
+It’s important for patients to understand that neither Ultherapy or Thermage offers permanent results.
 However, patients can choose to undergo maintenance (“touch up”) treatment sessions in order to keep their results long-term.